 What is a Coating?
-Coating is the thin layers of a covering substance, deposited or applied on a surface of any object, mainly to improve its critical properties and to create a protective barrier against deterioration of the surface due to its reaction with its environment.
+Coating is the thin layers of a covering substance, deposited or applied on a surface of any object, mainly to improve its critical properties and to create a protective barrier against contamination and ⁄ or deterioration of the surface due to its reaction with its environment.

 When used as a verb, coating is defined as the process of application of covering layers on the surface.
 The surface on which coating is applied is a substrate.